ANGELS AGAINST THE SUN

 The Untold Story of World War II’s Largest Airborne Invasion and The Final Push into Nazi Germany

-One of the most authentic, viscerally exciting accounts ever of an airborne invasion, Four Hours of Fury is paratrooper-turned-historian James M. Fenelon’s spellbinding narration of Operation VARSITY—World War II’s largest single-day airdrop—which, over the space of four hours, dropped more than 17,000 Allied airborne troops across the Rhine River into the heart of Nazi Germany.
+One of the most authentic, viscerally exciting accounts ever of an airborne invasion, Four Hours of Fury is Fenelon’s gripping narration of Operation VARSITY—WWII’s largest single-day airdrop which, over the space of four hours, dropped more than 17,000 Allied airborne troops across the Rhine River into the heart of Nazi Germany.

-Below are several of the World War II articles I have written.
+Below are several of Fenelon’s World War II articles.

 Jump Into the Fire